-Alternating, the prize awards young researchers and senior researchers.
-The focus in 2024 is on awarding senior researchers.
-Candidates shall be internationally renowned researchers that contributed to the Flemish, European and/or global environment and nature policy relevant to Flanders, Belgium.
-The candidate has demonstrated the value of interdisciplinary research to environment and nature policy.
-They are invited to demonstrate the relevance of their research for environment and nature policy in Flanders, and explain how their research has impacted that policy.
+The focus in 2025 is on awarding junior researchers.
+The call is open to individuals or a group of researchers who apply jointly.
+Candidates shall be researchers that contribute to the Flemish environment and nature policy.
+Candidates demonstrate the value of interdisciplinary research to environment and nature policy.
+Candidates proof the relevance of their research for environment and nature policy in Flanders, and explain how their research is relevant for that policy in Flanders or already has impacted it.
 Any nationality can apply.
+Candidates shall have a PhD, granted in the period 2020-2025.

 Assessment and selection

 The prizewinner is nominated by an independent jury of experts.
-The jury is chaired by prof. dr. Gudrun De Boeck, Chair of the Institute of Environment and Sustainable Development (IMDO) at the University of Antwerp, Flanders, Belgium.
 The jury members are experts in environmental sciences and/or Flemish and international environmental policy.

 The jury decides upon the following criteria to assess the research and its contribution to the Flemish or European and global environmental policy:

-Scientific added value, international dissemination, change makers and innovative character of the multidisciplinary research, if applicable patents or publications;
+1. Scientific added value, publications, patents, international dissemination, change agents and innovative character of the research;

-Societal and economic applicability with impact on Flanders and the world, specific relevance for Flemish or European/global environmental policy relevant to Flanders, involvement of societal actors, and intended use of the prize;
+2. Economic and societal applicability with impact on Flanders and the world, specific relevance for Flemish or European/global environmental policy, involvement of societal actors, and intended use of the prize;

-The laureate will be announced at an academic ceremony on March, 18th, 2024 at the premises of the University of Antwerp.
-The Sustainability Research Award Rudi Verheyen 2024 will be granted by the Flemish Minister, responsible for planning, the environment, energy, tourism and justice.
-The laureate will be invited to present on his work.
+The prizewinner will be announced at an academic ceremony at the University of Antwerp on March, 10th 2026.
+The Sustainability Research Award Rudi Verheyen 2025 will be granted by the Flemish Minister, responsible for the Environment and Nature policy in Flanders.

 Application

 Candidates (individually or in group) must submit an online application form with some obligatory annexes containing all requested information.
+Files can be applied in English and Dutch.
 Previously submitted files may be taken into account.
-The deadline for submission is 31 October 2024.
+The deadline for submission is Friday December 12, 2025.

 The application contains the following documents: